 - Type-304 stainless steel (Type 316 available by special order—contact Simpson Strong-Tie for details)

 Wall tie Installation

-- Drill pilot hole into the facade material and through the backup material to the specified embedment depth + 1″ using appropriate drill bit(s).
+- Drill pilot hole through the facade material and into the backup material to the specified embedment depth + 1″ using appropriate drill bit(s).
 The drill should be in rotation-only mode when drilling into soft masonry or into hollow backing material.